 Who is eligible for a 504 Plan?

-To qualify for special education services under IDEA, a student needs to meet the eligibility requirements in one of 13 categories.
+To qualify for special education services, a student needs to meet the eligibility requirements in one of 13 categories described in the Michigan Administrative Rules for Special Education.
 The definition of disability under Section 504 is different.
 Often, if a child does not qualify for special education services, parents look into a 504 Plan.

 If you think your child should receive services under Section 504, submit a written request to the school asking for an evaluation to determine if there is a significant impact on your child’s learning or behavior.
 Also, request a copy of your school district’s policies and procedures on Section 504.